sa-y-an/rportal/README.md

 python local.py runserver
 ```

+- Follow the setup guidelines above after this.

 > Navigate to localhost:8000 to see the magic <br>
 > PS 2: For more details refer to this tutorial <a href="https://simpleisbetterthancomplex.com/series/2017/09/04/a-complete-beginners-guide-to-django-part-1.html"> Tutorial </a> <br>